Deligne's conjecture and mirror symmetry: The pure motives

-In this section, we will briefly introduce pure motives through their realizations.
-This section completely consists of standard materials, and it is included here only to let the readers become familiar with the notations.
-Suppose $X$ is a smooth projective variety defined over $\mathbb{Q}$, and let $M$ be the following pure motive associated to $X$
+In this section, we will briefly introduce the theory of pure motives through their classical realizations \cite{Nekovar}.
+The language of pure motives, even though very abstract, can greatly simplify the studies of arithmetic geometry and number theory \cite{KNY, Nekovar, Schneider}.
+In this section, we will assume $X$ is a smooth projective variety defined over $\mathbb{Q}$.
+Let $M$ be the following pure motive associated to $X$

-whose meaning will be explained through its realizations. $M$ has three important realizations: \begin{enumerate} \item The Betti realization.
+We now explain the meaning of $M$ through its three classical realizations: \begin{enumerate} \item The Betti realization.
 The $\mathbb{C}$-valued points (classical points) of $X$, denoted by $X(\mathbb{C})$, form a smooth projective complex manifold.
-Intuitively, $X(\mathbb{C})$ is just the complex manifold defined by the rational polynomials that define $X$.
-The Betti realization of $M$ is the following cohomology group
+More concretely, $X(\mathbb{C})$ is just the complex manifold associated to $X$ in the usual sense.
+The Betti realization of $M$, denoted by $M_{\text{B}}$, is just the following singular cohomology group